fizzAI/jlens/README.md

 ```

 The paper's lenses use 1000 sequences of 128 tokens from a pretraining-like
 corpus.
-Quality saturates quickly (§9.3); ~100 prompts is usable.
-This is a
+Quality saturates quickly (see section 9.3 of the paper); ~100 prompts
-reference implementation and is not optimized; fitting time is dominated by
+is usable.
+This is a reference implementation and is not optimized; fitting
-the model's own backward pass.
-Parallelize by running `fit()` on disjoint
+time is dominated by the model's own backward pass.
+Parallelize by running
-slices and combining with `JacobianLens.merge()`.
+`fit()` on disjoint slices and combining with `JacobianLens.merge()`.

-## Walkthrough

-[`walkthrough.ipynb`](walkthrough.ipynb) is the end-to-end notebook: load a
-model, load (or fit) a lens, apply it at a few layers, and render a slice page
-like the one above.

-Reading a slice page:

-- Each cell shows the lens top-1 word at that (position, layer); the
-  superscript is its rank over the full vocabulary.
-- Click a cell to select a (position, layer) and pin its top-1 token; pinned
-  tokens get rank-tracking charts and a rank heatmap.
-- The bottom row (`L = n_layers − 1`) is the model's actual output.

-## License and data
+## License

-Code is released under the Apache License 2.0 — see [LICENSE](LICENSE).
+Code is released under the Apache License 2.0 (see [LICENSE](LICENSE)).

-The replication and lens-eval prompt sets in [`data/`](data/) are synthetic,
-authored by Anthropic, and released under the same Apache License 2.0 as the
-code.
-See the READMEs in [`data/experiments/`](data/experiments/) and
-[`data/evaluations/`](data/evaluations/) for what each set contains.

-The slice-vis pages use [d3](https://github.com/d3/d3) (ISC license), loaded
-from the jsDelivr CDN with subresource integrity or inlined into
-self-contained pages.

-No model weights or text corpora are bundled; models and datasets downloaded
-at run time are subject to their own licenses.